 Installing the latest macOS update is usually a hassle-free and straightforward task, but if you've found yourself here, you must be one of the many people wondering, "why won't my Mac update?"

-Since the macOS Ventura arrival in October 2022, many users have reported problems downloading and installing it, so rest assured you're not alone, and the great news is, we have lots of troubleshooting tips to help.
+Since the macOS Sonoma arrival in September 2023, many users have reported problems downloading and installing it, so rest assured you're not alone, and the great news is, we have lots of troubleshooting tips to help.

 Why you can't update your Mac?